Najiba Laima Kasraee: Laima International Training

+Radio Free Europe/Radio Liberty

+In December 2020 Najiba started working with RFE/RL to provide journalism training and career development to colleagues across the organisation.
+She held the position of Director of the Academy at Radio Free Europe/Radio Liberty during which time she pioneered an online learning programme that would be a place for strategic organisation wide training in journalism and media skills.
+She has tripled the number of hours spent in face-to-face and live online training across 27 newsrooms.

 Speaking

 Interview Appearances

 "Facing a soldier who had the mission to kill her": In 2009, on the 30th anniversary of the Soviet invasion of Afghanistan, Najiba recounted how at the age of 11 years old, she was present in the Afghan Presidential Palace of Taj Beg the night President Hafizullah Amin was killed.
-In the interview she spoke to Rustam Tursunkulov, the then Soviet Army's Special Forces Commander that carried out orders as part of Operation Storm-33.
+In the interview she spoke to Rustam Tursunkulov, the then Soviet Army's Special Forces Commander that carried out orders as part of Operation Storm-333.
 The soldier who had been commanded to kill everything that moves asked for Najiba's forgiveness.
 The interview made up a two-part series for Witness on BBC World Service and was available on BBC Russia.

 Outlook, in an episode for the World Service's 80th birthday, for BBC World Service broadcast on 29 February 2012, Najiba discussed her experience of witnessing the assassination of President Hafizullah Amin.

 "My Life in the Ghosts of Bush" Between the Ears, BBC Radio 3.
 Talking about her time at BBC Pashto Service, broadcast December 2012.

 The Fifth Floor for BBC World Service, in an episode broadcast 21 November 2015.
 In conversation about film 'He Named Me Malala', Najiba Kasraee discusses the historic significance of Malalai of Maiwand.

 Over to You for BBC World Service, in an episode broadcast 20 March 2017.
 Najiba Kasraee appeared in the position of Editor of the BBC Academy International Language websites, to explain the reasons why training material for journalists has been made available in multiple languages.

 On BBC World Service programme The Fifth Floor, episode "Naming names on the fifth floor", Najiba discussed the issues and cultural sensitivities around the Korean language that have impacted building the BBC Korean service and style guide.
 Broadcast 12 December 2017.

 The Fifth Floor for BBC World Service, episode broadcast 12 January 2018, in which Najiba discusses her Pashto language children's programme Lallo Lallo.

 The Fifth Floor for BBC World Service, episode broadcast 14 September 2018, Najiba read an excerpt from the Pashto translation of Sea Prayer by Khaled Hosseini.
 She wrote the translation of the book into Pashto.